Medication Guide Hydromorphone Hydrochloride (hy-dro-MOR-fone hy-dro-KLOR-īd) Tablets, CII |

 Tell your healthcare provider if you are:

-• Pregnant or planning to become pregnant.
-Prolonged use of hydromorphone hydrochloride tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.
+Pregnant or planning to become pregnant.
+Use of hydromorphone hydrochloride tablets, for an extended period of time during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.

-• Breastfeeding.
+Breastfeeding.
 Hydromorphone hydrochloride tablets pass into breast milk and may harm your baby.
+Carefully observe infants for increased sleepiness (more than usual), breathing difficulties, or limpness.
+Seek immediate medical care if you notice these signs.

 When taking hydromorphone hydrochloride tablets: